YunoHost-Apps/homeassistant_ynh/README.md

 #### Multi-user support

 * Are LDAP and HTTP auth supported?
+LDAP=Yes | HTTP auth=No
 * Can the app be used by multiple users?
+Yes

 #### Supported architectures